 1. It is not easy to evaluate how much a legal system promotes minority rights.
 Each European country applies different systems for dealing with RBMs, especially in the area of their recognition/registration, and this requires a complex reading grid capable of including all the variables (see what is written in reference to the last cluster).

 2. The countries with a legal system that most promotes the rights of RBMs are Poland and Sweden.
 In spite of the religious, cultural and legal differences that separate them, these two countries ensure protection and promotion of RBMs at both international (cluster A) and national level (clusters B and C), guarantee to a good number of RBMs the right to be registered/recognized as religious organizations (cluster D) and do not place particularly severe constraints on the acquisition of legal personality (cluster E).
 At the other end of the scale are France, Belgium, and Greece.
 France is disadvantaged primarily by its failure to sign international conventions protecting the rights of RBMs, Greece and Belgium also by the limited number of RBMs that can obtain legal personality as religious organizations.
-Between these two extremes are the other countries, with Italy more supportive and Austria less supportive of RBMs.
+Between these two extremes are the other countries, with Italy more supportive and Cyprus less supportive of RBMs.

 3. Disaggregating the data by cluster aids a better understanding of these initial findings.